 Overall, the MAM feature set could be expanded to cover more items listed in the previous section.

 MDM could also be adapted to allow connections to multiple institutions (i.e. connect to multiple servers).
 The same concepts that keep work and personal data separate could be used to corral data from multiple companies.

 Finally, Apple could bring these features together into a new MDM mode that’s more appropriate for BYOD:

 - This could be de facto, by creating a more informative and informative user experience and encouraging EMM providers to use minimal remote access rights.

 - Or more MDM controls and restrictions could be deprecated to Supervised Mode, such as remote wipe, polling installed apps, device-wide VPN on demand , and other restrictions.

 - Apple could leave the current MDM mode as is, but create a new “BYOD Mode,” with limited device-wide controls.

 I proposed similar ideas a few years ago.
 At the time, it was probably still too early for enough of the enterprise to be worried about these issues.
 But today, the need clearer.
 As EMM spreads, concerns about BYOD privacy aren’t going away, and MAM still isn’t perfect.
 At the same time, iOS’s built-in MAM has fallen behind Android, which has a more progressive BYOD model.

 Apple’s MDM protocol is powerful and elegant for many use cases.
 However, Apple could go farther and make BYOD easier and cover more MAM scenarios.
 Now is the time for another big step forward.
-The Worldwide Developers Conference is only 5 months away; I’ll be watching.
+The Worldwide Developers Conference is only a week away; I’ll be watching.